-Copyright ©2012
+Copyright ©2011

 By

 NATIONAL CONFERENCE OF COMMISSIONERS

 ON UNIFORM STATE LAWS

-The ideas and conclusions set forth in this draft, including the proposed statutory language and any comments or reporter's notes, have not been passed upon by the National Conference of Commissioners on Uniform State Laws or the Drafting Committee.
-They do not necessarily reflect the views of the Conference and its Commissioners and the Drafting Committee and its Members and Reporter.
-Proposed statutory language may not be used to ascertain the intent or meaning of any promulgated final statutory proposal.
+The ideas and conclusions herein set forth, including drafts of proposed legislation, have not been passed on by the National Conference of Commissioners on Uniform State Laws.
+They do not necessarily reflect the views of the Committee, Reporters or Commissioners.
+Proposed statutory language, if any, may not be used to ascertain legislative meaning of any promulgated final law.